-Labour Costs in South Africa decreased to 162.20 points in the third quarter of 2020 from 177.40 points in the second quarter of 2020. source: South African Reserve Bank
+Labour Costs in South Africa increased to 172.30 points in the third quarter of 2021 from 165.10 points in the second quarter of 2021. source: South African Reserve Bank

 Labour Costs in South Africa is expected to be 158.76 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Labour Costs in South Africa to stand at 162.00 in 12 months time.
-In the long-term, the South Africa Labour Costs is projected to trend around 168.43 points in 2022 and 174.77 points in 2023, according to our econometric models.
+In the long-term, the South Africa Labour Costs is projected to trend around 168.43 points in 2023 and 174.77 points in 2024, according to our econometric models.